CQCL/hugr/specification/hugr.md

 A `Const` edge can only carry a `CopyableType`.
 For more details see the [Type System](#type-system) section.

-As well as the type, dataflow edges are also parametrized by a `Locality`, which declares whether the edge crosses levels in the hierarchy.
+As well as the type, Dataflow edges are also parametrized by a `Locality`, which declares whether the edge crosses levels in the hierarchy.
 See [Edge Locality](#edge-locality) for details.